dennmart/anki/README.md

 ## Usage

+### Generating a string for cards

 After requiring the anki gem, simply create a new instance of `Anki::Deck`, pass in an array of hashes (either including the `card_data` option when creating the `Anki::Deck` object, or using the `Anki::Deck#card_data` method), and generate the deck by using the `Anki::Deck#generate_deck` method.
 It will return a string that is formatted to be ready to be saved into a file for importing into Anki.

-Alternatively, you can pass an optional `file` option when generating the deck to save the string into a file directly.

 ```ruby
 require 'anki'